-- 1. If an injury requires an ambulance or is considered life threatening, call 911 immediately. - If someone was injured, contact the emergency contact of the injured party. - 3.
-Contact the Sport Club Assistant Director Dale Russell 813-380-5237 and the ATC Brianna Woodworth 207-671-8810 at the first possible chance to report the accident. - 4.
+- 1. If an injury requires an ambulance or is considered life threatening, call 911 immediately. - 2.
+If someone was injured, contact the emergency contact of the injured party. - 3.
+Contact the Sport Club Assistant Director at the first possible chance to report the accident. - 4.
 Complete the Accident Report Form at the scene of the accident.
 The form can be found on the Sport Club website, it is very important that this form be thoroughly in case of litigation. - 5.
 Submit the Accident Report Form to the Sport Club Office within 48 hours of the accident so proper follow-up can begin.